 Please, note that Trek Travel will not provide you with any energy bars or snacks.
 We suggest that you bring along some nutrition bars and hydration tablets that you can mix with water for a hydrating beverage.
 Please be prepared to carry these in your jersey pockets while riding.
 It is always a good idea to bring a small backpack to carry your snacks, wallet, and any personal items while riding.

 On a self-guided tour you need to feel comfortable changing a flat, as this is a common event when cycling.
-In the rare case of a bicycle breakdown or mechanical issue, simply contact your Trek Travel guide, who will reach you with a support vehicle or provide information about what to do.
+In the rare case of a bicycle breakdown or mechanical issue beyond a simple repair, your Ride With GPS app will have detailed contact information with emergency phone numbers to call for assistance.

 Yes, on a self-guided trip you are responsible for locking and securing your bike at the hotel and everywhere you go.
-Your guide will instruct you about where to securely store your bike and equipment at the hotel and will provide you with a bike lock.
-Charging all the electronic devices is also your responsibility; at the end of the day’s ride, you need to take the lights off your bike and follow the charging instructions issued by your guide.
-If you are using an e-bike, you will need to charge the battery nightly, using the charging cord provided.
+Your host will instruct you about where to securely store your bike and equipment at the hotel and will provide you with a bike lock.
+Charging all the electronic devices is also your responsibility; at the end of the day’s ride, you need to take your Garmin GPS and the lights off your bike and follow the charging instructions issued by your Trek Travel host.
+If you are using an e-bike, you will need to charge the battery nightly.
+All charging cords and accessories are provided.

 Yes, we recommend that you pack a basic first aid kit for common medical emergencies, such as patching up minor injuries and scrapes.